jjatria/Net-Async-MPD/README.md

     Finally, a hash reference with additional options can be passed as the _first_ argument.
 Valid keys to use are:

-    For ease of use, underscores in the final command name will be removed before sending to the server (unless the command name requires them).

     - **parser**

         Specify the parser to use for the response.
 Parser labels are MPD commands.
 If